Magnus Stenbock: Letter correspondence

 On 20 November, Stenbock was brought with his servants to Copenhagen and moved into the Marsvin Estate, a palace located at Højbro Plads not far from Strøget.
 Four Danish grenadiers were posted outside the palace windows, and two Danish colonels were Stenbock's personal wardens.
-In the company of the colonels, Stenbock was able to move freely in Copenhagen, and the Danes reviewed all his letters, books and written messages.
+In the company of the colonels, Stenbock was able to move freely in Copenhagen, and the Danes reviewed all his letters and books.
 Immediately after his arrival, Stenbock began to write yet another defensive statement, this time directed at Görtz and Frederick IV, and addressed to all "revered brothers, loving and highly honored Swedish compatriots".
 Stenbock's stay in Marsvin Estate attracted people from Copenhagen's richer circles, who wanted to see and exchange words with him, including Frederick IV's councillors Ditlev Vibe, Christian Christophersen Sehested, and Valentin von Eickstedt, as well as foreign envoys such as Prince Vasily Lukich Dolgorukov and Poussin, an envoy from France.
 The latter received direct orders from Versailles to assist the Swedish Crown's interests in Copenhagen.
 Poussin's benevolence and respect helped to make Stenbock's captivity more bearable, and from Poussin, Stenbock received rumors and gossip from Frederick IV's court.
 With this information, Stenbock sent letters with Poussin's seal to the Privy Council and Princess Ulrika Eleonora.

 Alongside Poussin, Stenbock made some contacts that helped him with confidential deliveries.
 One of these was Aron Goldzier, a merchant who supplied his home with groceries daily, and whom Stenbock used to send and receive letters unnoticed.
 Another contact was Johan Lyth, who owned a diner in the adjoining floor at Marsvin Estate and, through the cracks of the wall, conveyed secret mail between Lyth and Stenbock's servants.
 Stenbock used various pseudonyms in his letters, such as Mattias Maas, Zacharias Hinder and Catharina Hinder, and several of them were compiled in ciphered form.
 He exchanged several letters with Eva, who, through her network of contacts, gave Stenbock information from the Privy Council, as well as small money exchanges and gifts.